 The model specified above satisfy the non-collinearity requirements given the very high tolerance values of the variables that range between 0.91 to 0.99.
-This means that household
+This means that household income, household size and confused by over-choice decision style are distinct from each other and are not redundant.

-It further implies that higher income households incur higher spending in grocery.
-Similarly, bigger household size spends higher in groceryand smaller household size spends lower in grocery.
+It further implies that higher income households incur higher spending in.
+Similarly, bigger household size spends higher in grocery and smaller household size spends lower in grocery.
 Although, bigger household sizes tend to spend higher in grocery, they can only spend as much as their income would allow.